6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 The Crisis of Monogenism in the 1860s

 In Britain, the emerging fields of anthropology, ethnography, and ethnology had long had monogenist foundations.
-Concepts that are strongly associated with nineteenth century anthropology in current textbooks – like unilineal evolutionism, the psychic unity of mankind, and independent invention – are all monogenist concepts.
+Concepts that are strongly associated with 19th century anthropology in current textbooks – like unilineal evolutionism, the psychic unity of mankind, and independent invention – are all monogenist concepts.
 They all assume the unity of humanity.
 But they often overlook how embattled monogenists were for much of the century.

 The British monogenists were led by James Cowle Prichard (1786-1848).
 Like his German predecessor – Johann Friedrich Blumenbach (1752-1840) Prichard was convinced of three things: all humans were the product of a single creation; the differences between human varieties was slight; and those differences could be accounted for by degeneration.
 Prichard was of Quaker background, and beyond his research – which he called ethnography – he supported the founding of the Aborigines Protection Society in 1836.
 Prichard was also an ardent abolitionist, who campaigned tirelessly not only for the end slavery in Britain’s colonies, but to British participation in the slave transport and sale of slaves, and trade with slave powered industries, like the cotton industry in the American South.